jbachlombardo/donny2020/README.md

 ### donny2020.py

 Script for bot.
 Order of operations:
-- Only runs rest of script based on random
+- Only run rest of script based on random T / F draw
-- Authorizes and accesses API
+- Authorize and access Twitter API (Tweepy)
-- Gathers most recent tweets by Trump
+- Gather most recent tweets by Trump
-- Ensures there is a non-RT in the most recent tweets to respond to
+- Ensure there is a non-RT in the most recent tweets to respond to
-- Checks tweet occurred in last hour (within range of hourly clock -- see below)
+- Check tweet occurred in last hour (within range of hourly clock worker)
-- Posts randomly chosen gif in reply to any tweet that passes above checks
+- Post randomly selected gif in reply to any tweet that passes above checks

 Note: Credentials tokens not uploaded.